The multicolored “Trough” of Bowland.

-The climb is more beautiful than challenging (average 6.3%) although there is a 180 meter stretch that will test the best of us at 19.3%!
+The climb is more beautiful than challenging, with an average grade of 6.3%, although there is a 180 meter stretch that will test the best of us at 19.3%!

 Beginning of 19% 180 meter segment.

-There are several memorial to cyclists at the finish.
+There are several memorials to cyclists at the finish.